Kensington Palace has stood by the British Royal family since the 17th century.

 Kensington Palace hours

-Kensington Palace gates are open to the public all through the year, except on 24, 25, and 26 December.
+Kensington Palace gates are open to the public throughout the year, except on 24, 25, and 26 December.

 Best time to visit Kensington Palace